2016–17 Indiana Hoosiers men's basketball team

 The 2016–17 Indiana Hoosiers men's basketball team represented Indiana University in the 2016–17 NCAA Division I men's basketball season.
-Their head coach was Tom Crean, in what would ultimately be his final season in Bloomington.
+Their head coach was Tom Crean, in what would be his final season in Bloomington.
 The team played its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.

 Despite the highs of the previous season and being ranked as high as No. 3 in the nation, the Hoosiers faced a troubling and disappointing year; they finished 18–16 overall and 7–11 in Big Ten play to finish in a tie for 10th place.
-At the Big Ten tournament they defeated Iowa in the second round to advance to the quarterfinals where they lost to Wisconsin.
+At the Big Ten tournament they defeated Iowa in the second round to advance to the quarterfinals, where they lost to Wisconsin.
 The Hoosiers missed out on the NCAA tournament and lost in the first round of the NIT, their first appearance since 2005, to Georgia Tech.
-The game was played at Georgia Tech's McCamish Pavilion because Indiana Athletic Director Fred Glass declined to host a home game at Simon Skjodt Assembly Hall citing concern it would "devalue" the Hoosiers' home court.
+The game was played at Georgia Tech's McCamish Pavilion because Indiana Athletic Director Fred Glass declined to host a home game at Simon Skjodt Assembly Hall, citing concerns it would "devalue" the Hoosiers' home court.

 On March 16, 2017, Indiana fired Crean after nine years as head coach.
 On March 25, 2017, the school hired Archie Miller as head coach.

 Previous season

 The Hoosiers finished the 2015–16 season with a record 27–8, 15–3 in Big Ten play to win the Big Ten regular season title outright, pushing the school's total to 22 conference titles (tied with conference rival, Purdue, for the most).
 They received the No. 1 seed in the Big Ten tournament, where they made an early quarterfinals exit by losing to Michigan.
-The team received a No. 5 seed in the NCAA Tournament, and defeated Chattanooga and Kentucky having won two games before being eliminated in the Sweet 16 by North Carolina.
+The team received a No. 5 seed in the NCAA Tournament, and defeated Chattanooga and Kentucky, having won two games before being eliminated in the Sweet 16 by North Carolina.